alexb017/retro-store-app/README.md

 - Collections and sorted items
 - Search items
 - View wishlist and orders
+- Modern UI using shadcn/ui
 - Styling with Tailwind
 - Responsive UI design

+For test demo, you can use the following credit card details:

+- Card number: 4242 4242 4242 4242
+- Month: Any valid month
+- Year: Current year or above
+- CVC: Any 3 digits